The Hidden Conversation Between You and Your Terminal

 Pseudo-Terminal (PTY)

+Now the piece most people have never heard of.
 A pseudo-terminal, usually written as PTY, is a kernel object that behaves like a terminal device for programs that expect one.

 Terminal Line Discipline